 Consider a Personal Loan

-If you need money for more than just shopping, consider a personal loan.
+Consider a personal loan if you need money for more than just shopping.
 Use the tool below to compare rates and more.

 How Does Klarna Work?

-You can also opt for a “Try for 30 Days” option that allows you to make the purchase and not pay anything for 30 days.
-Then your payments begin as usual.
+You can also opt for a “Try for 30 Days” option, which allows you to make the purchase and not pay anything for 30 days.
+Then, your payments begin as usual.
 If you need longer than four payments, you can opt for Klarna financing plans, which can range from six to 36 months.

 You can see how this option could make your financial life much easier.